New Student Onboarding

 Immediate Steps

-1. Please e-mail the signed Letter of Intent to dpt-admissions@northwestern.edu
+- Please submit your signed Letter of Intent

-Northwestern's DPT program will host an In-Person Open House on Saturday, January 6, 2024.
+Northwestern's DPT program will host an in-person Open House on Saturday, January 11th, 2025.
 The event will start with registration at 7:45am and conclude with a lunch reception.
 Open House will be held on Northwestern University's Downtown Chicago campus in our main facility at 645 N. Michigan Avenue, Chicago, IL 60611.
 Click here for more details regarding open house.

-If you are interested in coming to Open House, please register here.
-Due to space limitations, we do limit Open House to admitted applicants and 1 personal guest.
-Please register by December 9th, so that we have an accurate count for lunch.
-We hope you are able to attend!
+If you are interested in attending Open House, please register here.
+Due to space limitations, we limit the Open House to admitted applicants and 1 personal guest.
+Please register by December 14th so that we have an accurate count for lunch.
+We hope you can attend!

 In addition to loans, there are several scholarships available to qualified enrolling students who meet specific criteria.

-Admission offers will be made October through December, and scholarship winners will be notified in December, so you may or may not know your final admission status before applying for scholarships.
+Admission offers will be made from September through December, and scholarship winners will be notified in late December or early January, before the January 15th admissions decision deadline

-Scholarship applications are separate from the PTCAS application for admission.
+Scholarship applications are separate from the PTCAS admission application.
 Applicants may apply for multiple scholarships but may only receive one award.
 Scholarships are one-time awards, and funds may only be applied to Northwestern University DPT tuition and fees.

 If you intend to apply for the DPT/MPH program, a separate application to The Graduate School is required.